NetApp/harvest/docs/plugins.md

 # ChangeLog Plugin

 The ChangeLog plugin is a feature of Harvest, designed to detect and track changes related to the creation, modification, and deletion of an object.
 By default, it supports volume, svm, and node objects.
-However, its functionality can be extended to track changes in any other objects by making relevant changes in the template.
+Its functionality can be extended to track changes in other objects by making relevant changes in the template.

 Please note that the ChangeLog plugin requires the `uuid` label, which is unique, to be collected by the template.
 Without the `uuid` label, the plugin will not function.

 The ChangeLog feature only detects changes when Harvest is up and running.
-It does not detect any changes that occur when Harvest is down.
-Additionally, the plugin currently does not detect changes in metric values.
+It does not detect changes that occur when Harvest is down.
+Additionally, the plugin does not detect changes in metric values.

 ## Enabling the Plugin